larriereguichet/AdminBundle/docs/how-to-use/action.md

 > All parameters are optional; here is the default configuration

 ### Use a custom form
-By default, the form is built using the fields of the entity (but the primary key is not modifiable).
+By default, the form uses all the fields of the entity, and the primary key is mandatory.
+But you may use a custom FormType with the following configuration:.
 You may want to use your custom form class.
 Use the following configuration :

 ```yaml
 # config/admin/resources/article.yaml